 Saratoga has the best blue ribbon trout in the country with over 100 miles of freestone river flowing throughout the Platte Valley.
-The North Platte River runs right through town and has several public accesses so you can fish on your own or hire one of our outfitters to take you.
+The North Platte River runs right through town (elevation 6,786 feet) and has several public accesses so you can fish on your own or hire one of our outfitters to take you.

 Breathtaking views attract artists, photographers and nature lovers alike.
 Surrounding Saratoga are several mountains including Elk Mountain, the Snowy Range mountains and the Sierra Madre mountains.
 Hundreds of miles of hiking trails for the novice and experienced are scattered throughout the Medicine Bow- Routt National Forest.
 For winter sportsman, the snowmobile trails are second to none.
 With over 300 miles of trails to choose from, you can snowmobile all day without feeling crowded.

 When you are ready to relax, choose from a fine assortment of restaurants that are sure to please even the choosiest of taste buds.
 Our restaurants offer the finest meals and service in the area.
 Shop at our local art gallery and antique stores and explore the other fine boutiques downtown.
 If you are looking for some pampering, the local spa and massage services will get you ready for another day of hiking.

 Several local events are favorites with visitors from the entire region, such as the Ice Fishing Derby and Chariot Races in the winter months and the Woodchopper’s Jamboree and Rodeo and Steinley Cup Microbrew Festival in the summer months.

 For centuries, the Saratoga/Encampment Valley was loved and enjoyed by many tribes of Indians.
 It was not until the early years of the 19th century that white men began to penetrate the area.